 Formentera is known as the smallest of Spain’s Balearic islands in the Mediterranean.
-Its population was only about 11,000 people in 2014 according to records.
-Since the 1970s, it has been a popular spot for hippies because of its stunning white sand beaches and the beautiful marine life.
+As its population was only about 11,000 people in 2014 according to records.
+Since the 1970s, it has been a popular spot for hippies, because of its stunning white sand beaches and the beautiful marine life.
 And those who visit usually want to relax in solitude, making it a perfect place to find one’s self and be one with nature.

 Where to stay: If you can afford to stay at a more upscale place, check out the luxury eco-resort La Mola.

-What to do: Witness the beauty of the Far de la Mola lighthouse, swim on the pristine beach of Ses Illetes, and view the historical Roman Castellum landmark in Can Blai.
+What to do: Witness the beauty of the Far de la Mola lighthouse or swim on the pristine beach of Ses Illetes.
+From which you can view the historical Roman Castellum landmark in Can Blai.